petesnippets/gettingandcleaningdata/CodeBook.md

 #### Note

-Each feature is normalised to the range -1:1
+Each feature is normalised to the range -1:1 so units are not relevant as original units have been lost during the normalisation.

 ### The tidy output data